USS Sailfish (SS-192): In media

 The 2001 television movie docudrama Submerged, directed by James Keach and starring Sam Neill as Charles B. "Swede" Momsen and James B. Sikking as Admiral Cyrus Cole, depicted the events surrounding the loss of USS Squalus and the rescue of her 33 survivors.
 The plot was written to closely follow the events of the sinking.

 Submerged used models and sets originally constructed for the 2000 film U-571.
 The floating set used to in Submerged to represent both USS Squalus and USS Sculpin is the non-diving replica built in Malta as the "modified" USS S-33 (SS-138) for U-571, which also was shot in Malta.
 The replica is still afloat, moored in Marsa in the inner part of the Grand Harbour (35°52′46.00″N 14°29′49.92″E) at Malta.

+In 2006, BBC TV presented a series of programs entitled Voyages of Discovery, the first of which, called "Hanging by a Thread", told the story of the USS Squalus rescue mission, as narrated by Paul Rose.